-With the triple stringer, EPS core, 2+ sheets of epoxy resin, South Bay Board Co.’s surfboards are guaranteed to be one of the strongest surfboards in the market today.
+With the triple stringer, EPS core, and 2+ sheets of epoxy resin, South Bay Board Co.’s surfboards are guaranteed to be one of the strongest surfboards in the market today.
 Aside from the scrutiny of the materials used, once assembly is done, SBBC’s engineers place the end goods into a vacuum chamber to compress and heat the materials.

 Compression and heating allow the epoxy resin to reinforce and harden.
-This process is the strongest amongst the many methods of board construction.
+This process is the strongest among the many methods of board construction.
 This leaves you confident that you have a surfboard that is not just durable but environmentally friendly, too.

 South Bay Board Co. has almost everything you need to fill in your quiver.
-They carry a surfboard line up that is full of versatile and handy sticks that you can use for probably as long as you want to surf.
+They carry a surfboard lineup that is full of versatile and handy sticks that you can use for probably as long as you want to surf.

 Being Cali natives, they know every rider’s love and respect for our planet.
 Thus, they use the most sustainable, hard-wearing, and environmentally friendly materials.